Daffodils: Beautiful Flowers and a Symbol of Hope

 Daffodils are perennials.
 When they're planted in a habitat that suits them they can survive for many years, producing blooms each spring.
 Most pests avoid them.
 Once the flowers have died, the leaves must be left in place to produce food for the bulb.
 The plant doesn't look very attractive at this stage, so some gardeners surround daffodils with other flowers.
 It's important that the daffodils aren't completed shaded by these flowers, though, since their leaves need to absorb sunlight in order to produce food.

-Daffodils and Cancer Societies
+Daffodils as Symbols for Cancer Societies

 Several cancer societies around the world have spring "Daffodil Days".
 They sell daffodils to raise funds for their society and to support people with cancer.
 The daffodil is chosen because it appears in early spring when buds are opening up and signifies the renewal of life.
 It's a lovely symbol of hope for cancer patients.